julianfaraway/rexamples/mixed/pulpcmdstan.md

       <chr>         <num>
     1 sigmaalpha   0.0575

+- Results not noticeably different from the rstan version.
+- Previous versions of Stan used `n_eff` while this version uses `ess_bulk` and `ess_tail`
+- Previous version of Stan was rerun with much longer chains because default choice seemed inadequate but this current version is not so bad with the defaul
-Results not noticeably different from the rstan version.
-Runs faster and worked with the most recent version of Stan.
+- Runs faster (much shorter chains) and worked with the most recent version of Stan.
+- Seems that cmdstan is a better choice than rstan (but will brms keep up?)